phapalova/fvdb-reality-capture/docs/api/frgs/mesh_basic.rst

    Extract a triangle mesh from a saved Gaussian splat file with TSDF fusion using depth maps rendered from the Gaussian splat model.
 The algorithm proceeds in three steps:

    1. First, it renders depth and color/feature images from the Gaussian splat radiance field at each of the specified camera views.

    2. Second, it integrates the depths and colors/features into a sparse fvdb.Grid in a narrow band around the surface using sparse truncated signed distance field (TSDF) fusion.
-      The result is a sparse voxel grid representation of the scene where each voxel stores a signed distance
-      value and color (or other features).
+The result is a sparse voxel grid representation of the scene where each voxel stores a signed distance value and color (or other features).

    3. Third, it extracts a mesh using the sparse marching cubes algorithm implemented in fvdb.Grid.marching_cubes over the Grid and TSDF values.
 This step produces a triangle mesh with vertex colors sampled from the colors/features stored in the Grid.

    Example usage:

       # Extract a mesh from a Gaussian splat model saved in `model.pt` with a truncation margin of
-   0.05
+      # 0.05
       frgs mesh-basic model.pt 0.05 --output-path mesh.ply

       # Extract a mesh from a Gaussian splat model saved in `model.ply` with a truncation margin of
-   0.1
-      # with a grid shell thickness of 5 voxels, near plane at 0.1x median depth, far plane at 2.0x
+      # 0.1 with a grid shell thickness of 5 voxels, near plane at 0.1x median depth, far plane at
-   median depth
-      # of each images.
+      # 2.0x median depth of each image.
-      frgs mesh-basic model.ply 0.1 --output-path mesh.ply --grid-shell-thickness 5.0 --near 0.1
+      frgs mesh-basic model.ply 0.1 --output-path mesh.ply --grid-shell-thickness 5.0 --near 0.1 --far 2.0
-   --far 2.0

    ╭─ positional arguments ─────────────────────────────────────────────────────────────────────────╮
    │ PATH                    Path to the input PLY or checkpoint file.
 Must end in .ply, .pt, or    │